SveinPA/smart-farm/docs/sprint_report_and_retrospective/Sprint03_Report_And_Retrospective.md

 ### What went well?
 - Seems every important task is completed
 - Clear division of initial tasks among team members
+- Team had extra status meeting halfway through the sprint, which resolved issues and prevented unnecessary smelly-code

 ### What can be improved?
 - Better communication, status updates
-- More pushes to the remote repository, so others can more easily follow where we are in the process
+- Even more detailed planning, to avoid dependencies between tasks and unnecessary work

 ### Action items for next sprint:
 1. **Action 1:**
 - Better communication, and status updates of how our tasks are doing [everyone]
 2. **Action 2:**
 - Push more, so others can more easily follow where we are in the process [everyone]
+3. **Action 3:**
+- Plan and document issues better so everyone knows what issues implies, and reduce unnecessary issues  [everyone]

 ## Blockers and Challenges during the sprint
 - **Blocker/Challenge 1:**
-    - Exam project in Statistics can cause time-restrictions
+    - Exam project in Statistics made it harder to manage time for this project
-    - Tasks are heavier than expected, can potentially slow down progress
+    - Tasks are heavier than expected, which caused some member(s) to have way heavy workload
-    - Tasks start depending on each-other´s tasks completion, can cause delays or merge-conflicts
+    - Tasks start depending on each-other´s tasks completion, caused merge-conflict
+    - Task(s) not fully planned/analyzed before starting implementation, causing unnecessary work

 ## Next Sprint Focus
 - **Priority tasks:** [List]